 MARTA + Bikes

 You can take your bike on all MARTA buses and trains.
 This bit is huge.
 MARTA is one of only a couple transit systems in the US that allows unrestricted access with your bike.
 And kudos to MARTA for that.

-It increases your bikable radius by factors of something, and makes it easy to pick and choose your commute for that day.
+It increases your bikeable radius by a huge factor, and makes it easy to pick and choose your commute for that day.